T'POL: Our beliefs are based on logic and the pursuit of clarity.

 TUCKER: Does this mean it's working?

-DANIELS: It's working. (his device chirps)
+DANIELS: It's working.

 T'POL: What is it?

+DANIELS: Suliban biosigns.
+He's somewhere on this deck.
+I can't isolate him, but he's close.
+Call Lieutenant Reed.
 Tell him to seal off C Deck.
 And it wouldn't hurt if he could get down here with a security team.

-TUCKER: (sees a ripple against a bulkhead) What's that?
+(Tucker sees a ripple against a bulkhead.)

 DANIELS: You two should go.